SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

             model(inputs)
         ```

-        this will profile the `forward` pass of Resnet 18 model.
+        This will profile the `forward` pass of a Resnet 18 model.

-    2. Running this code will produce an `prof` object that contains all the relevant information about the profiling.
+    2. Running this code will produce a `prof` object that contains all the relevant information about the profiling.
         Try writing the following code:

         ```python
         print(prof.key_averages().table(sort_by="cpu_time_total", row_limit=10))
         ```

-        what operation is taking most of the cpu?
+        What operation is using most of the cpu?

     3. Try running